By Dr. Shawna Darou, ND

-- Naturopathic care: Shawna Darou, ND: hormone balance, adrenal support; Marika Berni, ND: child and teen health; Hilary Booth, ND: digestion and autoimmune support (as well as facial rejuvenation acupuncture).
+- Naturopathic care: Shawna Darou, ND: hormone balance, adrenal support; Marika Berni, ND: child and teen health.

 - Massage – two excellent RMT’s for when you need a break – Patti MacGregor and Nicole McMurray.
 Evening and Saturday appointments are available.

 - Acupuncture with Renee Pilgrim – one of the best ways to calm your nervous system, support hormone balance and to get a break.

 - CBT therapy for anxiety, insomnia, overhwhelm and better coping skills – Kari Gulin

 - Osteopathic care with Sandy Antunes – self-care for alignment, body aches and pains, postpartum recovery, and also for children.

 - Arvigo therapy with Barbara Poczyniak – are your periods different after having a baby, maybe more painful or lasting too long?
 Arvigo therapy supports uterine and pelvic alignment.